guisaldanha/autochangelog/README.md

 1. Open a terminal in the folder you want to generate the changelog for.
 2. Run the command `autochangelog`.
 3. Ready.
 You can now find the changelog in the `CHANGELOG.md` file.

+**Note:** If you want create subtitles for each commit, you can use the `:` character in the commit message.
+For example, if you want to create a subtitle called "Added", you can use the commit message `Added: Added a new feature`.
+The subtitle will be created automatically and the commits will be added to it.

 ## Many options